rism-digital/muscat-guidelines/default/en/cat_special_formats.md

 Inserts that are separated from a larger work should be cataloged separately.
 A link to the work into which it was inserted can be indicated in the field **Related source (787**).

 The usual rules apply when creating the parent record and the record for the main opera.
-Please observe the following when cataloging the insert.
+Observe the following when cataloging the insert.
 Note that all fields (such as date of composition and scoring) pertain to the insertion only.

 - **Composer (100)**: Composer of the insertion
 - **Additional name (700)**: Composer of the larger work, such as an opera